LaRouche's Triple Curve

 The spring of 1995 brought the outbreak of a series of “derivatives” crisis, the most notable being the bankruptcy, and takeover, of the two-centuries old Barings Bank.
 At the end of 1995 LaRouche released his Triple Curve, heuristically depicting the typical collapse function, which described what was occurring in the world economy from 1971 forward.
 In this period a bubble was created by a massive infusion of funds into the Y2K scare, and LaRouche updated his Triple Curve to show, how the rate of emission of monetary aggregates were overcoming that of financial aggregates.
 He called this: “The collapse reaches a critical point of instability”

-Lyndon H. LaRouche, Jr. is an internationally renowned statesman, educator, and economist.
+Lyndon H. LaRouche, Jr. was an internationally renowned statesman, educator, and economist.
 He has made outstanding original discoveries in all of these areas, a testimony to his profound philosophical and scientific insights.

 LaRouche was born on September 8, 1922, in Rochester, New Hampshire.
 During World War II, he served in the China-Burma-India theater.
 After his completion of military service in 1947, he attended Northeastern University in Boston, and embarked on a career as a management consultant.